Applying is easy! Just follow these steps:

 German-taught classes at the Faculties

 In case you speak German well enough to follow academic courses (you should have a German level of B2), you can take regular courses at the faculties.
-The current course catalogue can be found via the online course platform Campus
+The current course catalogue can be found via the online course platform ALMA.

 The regular workload for a German student is 30 credits (ECTS).
 Generally speaking, international students tend to take on too much during their exchange semester(s).
 The demands on time and energy are greater than at home, so set a reasonable pace in your semester of study.
 Two to three “Seminare” (seminars, four to six hours) or two to three “Übungen” (exercise courses, four to six hours) and two “Vorlesungen” (lectures, four hours) will constitute a reasonable load.
 Don’t overdo it and allow yourself the time to become acquainted with Tübingen and with Germans while you study here.
 Please also note that your home institution might have minimum requirements in regards to your workload.